 Video of the Day

 If you intend to DIY your own timber retaining wall, plan on keeping the height below 3 feet.
 Most building authorities require a permit for anything higher than that, says Retaining Wall Companies.
 The permitting process involves a plan drawn up in conjunction with an engineer, and the wall likely needs deep postholes that may require heavy machinery to dig.
 A 3-foot wall is still a major home improvement project that's going to involve a lot of digging, shoveling and heavy lifting; you can do it yourself, but you'll definitely want the help of at least one other person.

 What Makes a Good Timber Retaining Wall?

 Unlike a decorative garden wall, a retaining wall has a job to do, which is to hold back soil, so it needs to be strong and built of long-lasting materials.
 While they don't last as long as concrete, brick or stone, 6x6 landscaping timbers are pressure-treated with a wood preservative that fights rot and confers a typical service life of 20 years or more, and they weigh enough to provide good inertial resistance.
-With typical dimensions of 7 x 9 inches, a recycled railroad tie is even bulkier, and if you can find enough of them, you have the ingredients for a good retaining wall.

-A good wood retaining wall sits on a solid footing of compressed gravel, and it has sufficient drainage behind it to protect the wood from moisture deterioration.
-The timbers are pinned to one another and to the ground, usually with steel reinforcement bar, or rebar, or landscape screws.
+A good wood retaining wall sits on a solid footing of compacted gravel, and it has sufficient drainage behind it to protect the wood from moisture deterioration.
+The timbers are pinned to one another and to the ground, usually with steel reinforcement bar, or rebar, or with landscape screws.
 Adding a corner or a zigzag pattern gives the wall more strength.
 One of the most important characteristics is that the wall is high enough to prevent dirt from spilling over the top.
 If you don't have a permit, remember to keep it under 3 feet.